T3kan0/auto_tutorial_impact_report_generator/README.md

 Tekano Mbonani

 ## System Docs 📃
-An automated, user-interactive tutorial attendance impact report generator
+An automated, user-interactive tutorial attendance impact PDF report generator.
+Using a combination of ***R*** and ***python*** languages, the code requires student tutorial attedance and performance data files to compile a tutorial impact report per faculty, term (semester) and campus.

 ## Software Requirements 🔌
 You will need to install the following software on your system in order to run/edit the Python script.